-Maine Fishery Infractructure Credit: If you invested in, or contributed to, a public fishery infrastructure project, you may be eligible for this credit.
+Line 1p.
+Maine Fishery Infrastructure Credit: If the entity invested in, or contributed to, a public fishery infrastructure project, it may be eligible for this credit.
 Eligibility is determined by the Department of Inland Fisheries and Wildlife.
-See 36 M.R.S.A. § 5216-D.
+36 M.R.S. § 5216-D.